mra1991/AI_Connect_Four_Game/README.md

 # AI_Connect_Four_Game
 Play Connect Four board-game against an AI that uses a minimax algorithm with alpha-beta pruning.
 A c++ console application.

-This a is a Connect-Four game that lets the player play against the computer(AI) The AI uses a minimax algorithm with alpha-beta pruning.
+This a is a Connect-Four game that lets the player play against the computer.
+The AI uses a minimax algorithm with alpha-beta pruning.
 Since this game has a huge number of possible configurations, the AI needs a horizon, which is the number of moves it can see ahead.
 ----------------------------------------------------------------------------------------------------------------------------------------------------